bartek1009x/RegLang-Specification/README.md

 I have very little knowledge on writing compilers for languages, so I lack the skills necessary to write the language myslef.
 However I decided that I might as well document the ideas I had for the language and share them online.
 Maybe someday someone will write a compiler for this language and make it a reality?
 We'll see!

 # Genesis
 I've been interested in programming language design for some time.
-After having many conversations with Grok 3 (the AI), gaining knowledge on various aspects of language design and getting inspiration, and also consulting stuff with [@herb-ert](https://github.com/herb-ert), I have put together all the things that I learned and things that seemed interesting to me, and decided to write a language specification document that, well, documents what I came up with.
+After having many conversations with Grok 3 and ChatGPT, gaining knowledge on various aspects of language design and getting inspiration, and also consulting stuff with [@herb-ert](https://github.com/herb-ert), I have put together all the things that I learned and things that seemed interesting to me, and decided to write a language specification document that, well, documents what I came up with.

 # What is RegLang?
 RegLang is a statically typed, AOT (ahead-of-time) compiled language with region based memory management (hence the name, **Reg**Lang).
 You've heared it right - no garbage collection, no borrow checker, no pointers.
 Something a bit different than what we're used to.